A Study Just Confirmed We Like Watching Netflix With Our Pets WAY More Than Humans

-People Prefer Watching Netflix With Their Pets Instead Of Humans, According To A New Study
+People Prefer Watching Netflix With Their Pets, According To A New Study

 We all already knew pets make the best TV buddies.
 They don't talk, you don't have to worry about them stealing your Cheetos when you take a bathroom break, and they won't watch new episodes without you after promising they'd wait — the ultimate offense.
-Now, in news that surprises absolutely no one, a recent study reveals people prefer watching Netflix with their pets instead of another person.
+Now, in news that surprises absolutely no one, a recent study reveals people prefer watching Netflix with their pets.
 Tell me something I don't know.

 It all sounds a little too good to be true.
 Spending time with our pets is nice and everything, but what about having someone to connect with on a deeper level and have meaningful conversations with?
 What about a more committed relationship, where someone else fulfills your wants and needs?
 Only humans can do that, right? ...Right?